Automattic/jetpack/projects/plugins/wpcomsh/README.md

 The Launchpad feature plugin provides backend functionality to support the Launchpad onboarding screen.
 The frontend of the Launchpad screen, provided by Calypso, provides a checklist list of new site actions for customers to take to launch their websites in good order.
 Checklist items depend on site_intent.
 The backend plugin handles updating taks statuses and options based on user actions.

 Note that the Launchpad plugin file is duplicated from WordPress.com.
 Any updates need to be made manually in both places.

+### GitHub Deploy

+Includes a simple REST API for the GitHub deployment on Atomic.
+Atomic sites that are connected to a GitHub repo will receive push notifications via WPCOM which are then forwarded onto the connected Atomic site so it can pull down the latest code from GitHub.
+The WPCOMSH code is also responsible for generating a log file which is returned back to WPCOM and displayed in the Calypso UI at `/hosting-config/:atomic-site`.